Object oriented programming basics

 book $ python3 ../code/ch14/class-2.py This is a human of name Suraj and age 99

-It is a matter of taste, but the ideal condition in which we can use OOP is when we are encapsulating data related to objects which we can encapsulate as classes, for instance, if we have three lists, one containint 100 names and other two containing marks of those 100 students in two subjects, then we can create a Student
+It is a matter of taste, but the ideal condition in which we can use OOP is when we are encapsulating data related to objects which we can encapsulate as classes, for instance, if we have three lists, one containint 100 names and other two containing marks of those 100 students in two subjects, then we can create a `Student` class and perform operations on it by creating a list of `Student` objects.

 We encourage you to write that program.